melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 Got snowed on today.
 That was neat.
 Not sure how much stuck but it was I guess too cool to get rain.
 It was in the 70s in Boulder - this suggests that warm weather in Boulder and even supra-freezing in Ned does not guarantee conditions for massive snowmelt.
 In general it was half sunny half cloudy thoughout the day - definitely conditions for melting when the sun was out but the afternoon shade looked like it wouldn't cause much melt.

+### Jun 3 2021

+(Written on June 7)

+Today: no aspens leafing out anywhere at site, probably a few buds.
+Snow mostly gone although still some small drifts remaining below canopy (in pine).

+I forgot the black sharpie today so some flags placed today (~10) were unlabelled.
+I used the flag field on the plot placement file.

+Two plots were scrapped today: 12 and 15.
+12 I couldn't find and 15 I accidentally pulled the flag and forgot where it was supposed to go.
+So now there are only 80 plots.

+Decided today it's not worth tracking old toothpicks.
+Too much time, too little reward.
+As such the number of stems is probably not going to be informative (because new ones will pop up).
+These could be useful for identifying plants if there are doubles I suppose.

+On the drive up, there were leafed-out aspens on hurricane hill but nowhere above that.
+The highest Thermopsis I think I saw flowering was right before the road widening below Boulder Falls (although coming down a lot of these did look like dandelions or mustards).

+### Jun 7 2021

+Lower aspens were starting to leaf out and upper ones were not.

+Plots with adjacent aspens starting to leaf out: 1, 82, 8, 21, 4, 20, 22, 30, 35, 3, 33, 36, 68, 38
+Plots with adjacent aspens not leafing out: 28, 9, 43, 39, 29, 31, 56, 64, 63, 81, 78, 76 77

+Decided today it's too hard to toothpick Campanula.
+Both because it's starting now and it would be a lot of added work plus also because they're kinda hard to identify.

+There was Thermopsis flowering on the part of Peak to Peak with the viewpoint and maybe even one flowering on the road by the trailhead.
+But there were none flowering in the meadows (obviously) and no yellow visible so probably another week until they start.
+Nothing else flowering in meadows except for one Mertensia and whatever that tiny yellow plant was.

+All plots have been placed as of today.
+Work day today was 5.5 hours.
+Hopefully shorter going forward.